tdegeus/GooseEYE/README.md

 # GooseEYE

-Library to evaluate several geometrical statistical measures on 'images' (i.e. 1-D, 2-D, or 3-D matrices).
-These measures are explained based on examples in the [documentation](http://gooseeye.geus.me).
+Library to evaluate several geometrical statistical measures on (ensembles of) 'images' (i.e. 1-D, 2-D, or 3-D matrices).
+These measures are explained based on examples in the [documentation](https://gooseeye.readthedocs.io).

 The core of the implementation is a C++ library.
-For user convenience two interfaces are provided: (i) a graphical-user-interface (GUI) to perform most computations on a click-and-play basis, and (ii) a Python interface to perform more customized or automated computations.
+For user convenience a Python interface is provided to perform more customised or automated computations.

 # Credit / copyright